GiovanniPioDelvecchio/BigDataAnalyticsProject/README.md

 |       hdfs-site-2.xml
 |       mapred-site.xml
 |       workers
+|       yarn-site-1.xml
-|       yarn-site-1.xml # this is actually used, the alternative yarn-site has been created
+|       yarn-site-2.xml # this is actually used, the alternative yarn-site has been created
 |                       # in order to test the configuration on the slides
-|       yarn-site-2.xml
 |
 +---scripts
 |       master.sh       # script needed in order to set up the config files of the master node
-|       remove-hdfs.sh  # script needed in order to delete the folder "hdfs" of a worker after
+|       remove-hdfs.sh  # script needed in order to delete the folder "hdfs" of a worker before
 |                       # formatting the hdfs with start-dfs-rm.sh
 |       start-all.sh    # script needed to start Hadoop, Yarn and the Spark history server.
 |       start-dfs-rm.sh # script needed to check if the worker node is connected and format the HDFS,